Workcamp 2014 Schedule and Info

 - If special arrangements need to be made to pick up or drop off a camper from their work site, be sure your camper gets their crew leaders’ contact information.
 They will receive the address of their work site along with their crew assignments on Sunday night.

-- If a student has to miss a day, David and Jesse need to know so they can report to their crew leaders.
+- If a student has to miss a day, David, Jesse, and Sue need to know so they can report to their crew leaders.
+However, we do not encourage students to miss time unless it is absolutely necessary.

 Again, please comment below if you have any additional questions.
 Thank you!